luciusmagn/magnusi.tech/posts/huoh.md

 "Bad friend," Nella responded.
 Usually at moments like these, she would like a cigarette, but she has been trying to stay off them for a while now.
 It wasn't easy.

 Yea, she is lighting a cigarette.
 A pull in and puff out the smoke.
-The other girl starts to caugh.
+The other girl starts to cough.
 There is a kind of innocence beaming from her face in Nella's eyes.

 "You ever smoked?" she asks her.